Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Uncalibrated daily mean forecasts

-Estimates of predictability derived from $r_{fo}$ are a notable outlier as the NAO is seemingly more predictable than the PNA at some lead times.
-For PNA forecasts, $r_{ff}$ and $r_{fo}$ are generally consistent and thus RPC $\approx 1$ and RPC$_{\textnormal{Corr}} \approx 1$ for all forecast lead times (figure \ref{fig:uncalibrated_verification}k).
-In contrast, there are significant differences between $r_{ff}$ and $r_{fo}$ in NAO and PVORTEX forecasts at lead times greater than 20 days (figures \ref{fig:uncalibrated_verification}j and \ref{fig:uncalibrated_verification}l).
-In particular, NAO forecasts exhibit an unphysical increase in $r_{fo}$ from $\sim$0.40 at day 20 to $\sim$0.46 at day 30 whereas $r_{ff}$ decreases from $\sim$0.38 to $\sim$0.27 over the same lead times.
-These differences between $r_{ff}$ and $r_{fo}$ in NAO forecasts result in RPC and RPC$_{\textnormal{Corr}}$ values reaching $\sim$2.5 and thus an apparent SNP at some lead times (e.g. days 31 to 37).
-Similarly, $r_{fo}$ is significantly higher than $r_{ff}$ for some lead times in PVORTEX forecasts (e.g. days 43-46) such that RPC and RPC$_{\textnormal{Corr}}$ reach a maximum value of $\sim$1.5.
+Estimates of predictability derived from $r_{mo}$ are a notable outlier as the NAO is seemingly more predictable than the PNA at some lead times.
+For PNA forecasts, $\overline{r_{mm}}$ and $r_{mo}$ are generally consistent and thus $\textnormal{RPC} \approx 1$ for all forecast lead times (figure \ref{fig:uncalibrated_verification}k).
+In contrast, there are notable differences between $\overline{r_{mm}}$ and $r_{mo}$ in NAO and PVORTEX forecasts at lead times greater than 20 days (figures \ref{fig:uncalibrated_verification}j and \ref{fig:uncalibrated_verification}l).
+In particular, NAO forecasts exhibit an increase in $r_{mo}$ from $\sim$0.40 at day 20 to $\sim$0.46 at day 30 whereas $\overline{r_{mm}}$ decreases from $\sim$0.38 to $\sim$0.27 over the same lead times.
+These differences between $\overline{r_{mm}}$ and $r_{mo}$ in NAO forecasts result in some lead times when 95\% confidence intervals do not intersect with $\textnormal{RPC}=1$ (e.g. days 31 to 37).
+Similarly, $r_{mo}$ is significantly higher than $\overline{r_{mm}}$ for some lead times in PVORTEX forecasts (e.g. days 43-46) such that RPC reaches a maximum value of $\sim$1.5.
+These results for large-ensemble reforecasts during the period 2001-2020 are qualitatively unchanged when start dates are restricted to the winter months (figure \ref{fig:tco319_feb_nov}).

-However, as was emphasised in section \ref{section:uncertainty}, RPC$_{Corr} > 1$ can occur in the absence of an SNP paradox as $r_{ff}$ and $r_{fo}$ have different sampling uncertainties such that they are not generally statistically interchangeable, even in a perfectly reliable ensemble.
-For this reason, robust diagnosis of an SNP should also include demonstration that $r_{fo}$ is not plausibly drawn from the distribution of model-model correlations between the forecast ensemble mean and an excluded ensemble member given by $r_{ff(k)}$.
-This aspect of the SNP cannot be evaluated using the definitions of RPC presented in section \ref{section:rpc}.

-Figure \ref{fig:correlation_vs_ens_size}a-c shows estimates of $r_{ff(k)}$ and $r_{fo}$ for each circulation index at a lead time of 35 days and calculated as a function of ensemble size.
-From this comparison, it is clear that NAO estimates of $r_{fo}$ lie within the distribution of $r_{ff(k)}$ estimates for all ensemble sizes (figure \ref{fig:correlation_vs_ens_size}a).
-For example, NAO indices calculated using $N=99$ members have $r_{fo}=0.43$ and $r_{ff}=0.20$ but estimates of $r_{ff(k)}$ range from -0.15 to 0.52.
-Based on several lines of evidence, including comparisons of $r_{fo}$ and $r_{ff(k)}$, the unphysical variations in $r_{fo}$ with lead time, and our previous assessment of sampling uncertainties in a perfectly reliable ensemble, we consider the anomalously high values of RPC for NAO indices at subseasonal lead times in these reforecasts to be a consequence of substantial observational sampling uncertainties.